V-Sekai/manuals/decisions/20220601-lightweight-quality-avatars.md

-# Proposed: Lightweight quality avatars
+# Draft: Lightweight quality avatars

 ### Describe the status of the issue.